 - Has options to export the recorded footage

 - Allows you to annotate the recorded footage

-To help you find out the best screen recorder software out there, we searched the internet and came up with the best 10 tools out there.
+To help you find out the best screen recorder software out there, we searched the internet and came up with the best 10 tools and software out there.